Taut-Line Buzzers with Periodic Forcing: Experimental Demonstration

-In order to measure the applied force, the hanging mass is composed of two stages.
-A square wood plank with a force sensor (Vernier, Force Plate and Logger Pro) placed on top is attached to the bottom string by a carabiner.
-A second wood plank is placed on top of the force plate such that it overhangs on the sides; a bucket of sand is hung from the top wood plank such that hangs freely below the bottom wood plank.
-Thus the force sensor begins in a state of compression, supporting the weight of the top plank and bucket and resting on the bottom plank hanging from the bottom string.
+In order to measure the applied force, a force sensor (Vernier, Force Plate and Logger pro) is placed in-line with the hanging mass as shown in Figure~\ref{fig_ForcePlate}.
+The sensor measures compressive force, requiring a two stage apparatus.
+The force plate rests on a wood plank hung from a carabiner attached to the bottom string of the buzzer.
+A second wood plank is placed on top of the force sensor such that it overhangs on the sides; a bucket of sand is hung from the top wood plank and hangs freely below the bottom wood plank.
+Thus the force sensor begins in a state of compression, supporting the weight of the top plank and bucket and resting on the bottom plank hanging from the buzzer bottom string.
 Upward force applied to the top plank can be measured as this compression is mitigated, as long as the top plank remains in contact with the force plate.
-Our maximum applied force is limited by the force compressing the force plate, approximately $200$~N. This differs from the effective mass hanging from the bottom string; the total hanging mass includes both planks of wood, force plate, and filled bucket and is tuned to equal $M=25$~kg.
+Our maximum applied force is limited by the force compressing the force plate, $(M_{\text{plank}} + M_{\text{bucket}})g$ or approximately $200$~N. This differs from the effective mass hanging from the bottom string; the total hanging mass includes both planks of wood, force plate, and filled bucket and is tuned to equal $M=25$~kg.
 This corresponds to 55~lbs, safely below the maximum breaking strength of $4\times200$~lbs.